 BEACON’s Hosting Project recruits, trains and supports volunteer hosts to provide a home to destitute refused asylum seekers.
 Hosting provides guests with a secure, supportive environment in which they have the opportunity to research and gather the fresh evidence they need in order to submit a fresh asylum claim.

 The good news.
-At September 2017, at least a third of the 62 people hosted since October 2008 had been granted leave to remain (we have lost contact with several).
+At least a third of the 62 people hosted since October 2008 had been granted leave to remain (we have lost contact with several).
 Others have submitted fresh asylum claims and are waiting for decisions.
 These are people who fled extreme trauma in their homelands but who, without a safe place to stay whilst they gathered fresh evidence to resubmit their asylum claims, may well have been forced to return to the very situations they fled.

 The not-so-good news.
 Whilst our wonderful small group of hosts come back again and again to offer a home and friendship to new people, the project regularly has to turn away destitute asylum seekers in need of our support.
 The demand significantly outstrips supply.
 Both guests and hosts speak of the mutuality of hosting and the friendships that develop.
 We need more people willing to open up their homes – and their hearts – and be a part of a life-changing experience.
 We particularly need households able to help men.
 Initial training and ongoing support is provided.

 Many ‘FAQ’s’ are answered in the attached document:

 Guidance for Hosts